informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 - `sourcekey`: A string literal that refers to any of the defined sources in [`source-definitions` annotations](#tag-2019-source-definitions).
 You MUST avoid defining both `source` and `sourcekey` as the client will ignore the `source` and just uses the `sourcekey`.

+> 💡 **BEST PRACTICE:** When the `source` (or the referenced `sourcekey`) includes inbound/outbound foreign key paths, the end column should be `RID` in the vast majority of cases.
+Choose a different end column only when you specifically want to facet on that displayed value, or when you know that search performs better on it.
+See [facet documentation](facet.md#source-path) for more information.

 Constraint attributes (optional):

 You can use these attributes to define default preselected facets (Combination of these attributes are not supported yet, you cannot have both `choices` and `ranges` specified on a facet).